Do you know something about our history? We're looking for information, photos, documents, or artifacts about

 his hybrids with the Royal Horticultural Society so that they could win the awards they deserved.

-Born May 13, 1913.
-He was one of the founding members of Newport Harbor Orchid Society in 1979.
+26, 2001 in Huntington Beach.
+Art was one of the founding members of Newport Harbor Orchid Society in 1979.
+SCOS member Lynn Wiand, who was President of

 1978, 1979: Dr. James H. Miller